 Throughout his illustrious career, Sting has sold 100 million albums from his combined work with The Police and as a solo artist.

-Following his critically acclaimed album, 57th & 9th, his first rock/pop collection in over a decade, Sting and reggae icon, Shaggy, both managed by the Cherrytree Music Company, released a collaborative, island-influenced album, entitled 44/876, drawing from the many surprising connections at the heart of their music.
+Following his critically acclaimed album, 57th & 9th, his first rock/pop collection in over a decade, Sting and reggae icon, Shaggy, released a collaborative, island-influenced album, entitled 44/876, drawing from the many surprising connections at the heart of their music.
 With its title referencing their home country codes, 44/876 first and foremost honors the duo’s mutual love for Jamaica: Shaggy’s homeland, and the place where Sting penned such classics as The Police’s “Every Breath You Take.”
 Their chart-topping release debuted at #1 in Germany and Top 10 in the UK.
 It spent over 20 weeks atop Billboard’s Reggae Album chart in the US, earned Gold certifications in Poland and France and received the GRAMMY Award® for Best Reggae Album.

 In 2019, Sting was honoured at the BMI Pop Awards for his enduring hit single “Every Breath You Take,” which has become the Most Performed Song, with 15 million radio plays, from BMI’s catalog of over 14 million musical works.
 Most recently, the song was added to Spotify’s ‘Billions Club,’ having amassed over 1 billion streams on the platform.